menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Singer has relatively fewer families with younger children, and/or college students.
 Combined, this makes Singer a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Singer doesn't have a public transportation system that people use for their commute.
+Singer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Singer is an extremely ethnically-diverse town.
 The people who call Singer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Singer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Singer include German, Irish, Scottish, Yugoslavian, and Other West Indian.
+The greatest number of Singer residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Singer include German, Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Singer is English.
 Other important languages spoken here include Italian and African languages.